leloulight/csci71-FinalProject/README.md

 As Nancy the homekeeper, I want to create new list items along with metadata about those items including date, comments, priority, status, unique identifier, owner, title, % complete, watch list, owner phone number, and email so that I can store and later refer to those items.

 **Acceptance Criteria :**
-* The system includes a “Create List” link that leads to list item options.
+* The system includes a “Create Task” link.
-* The system presents a (pre-created) list of typical items from which I can make a selection and also allows me to enter my own list items.
+* The system requires a slug (for identification) and throws an exception if I do not enter one.
 * The system stores the list items I select and create.
+* The system allows me to edit list items.
 * The system allows me to delete list items.
-* The system throws an exception if I do not enter a slug for a list item (task)
+* The system allows me to mark list items (tasks) as completed.

 ---
 ---